TOLL FREE USA/CANADA

 Small Hope Bay Lodge is now offering several island eco-tours, providing visitors an opportunity to explore the diverse environment of this Bahamian out island, the fifth largest, and least developed land mass in the Caribbean and tropical Atlantic area.

-History buffs can Plunge into the Past, touring through the varied vegetation of North Andros, with stops at sites like Morgan's Bluff and Henry Morgan's Cave, namesakes of a 17th century pirate who's treasure is said to be buried on the island.
+The North-West Expedition, touring through the varied vegetation of North Andros, with stops at sites like the high cliffs of Morgan's Bluff and Henry Morgan's Cave, namesakes of the 17th century pirate whose treasure is said to be buried on the island.

 Guests also may take self-guided tours on foot, by bike or kayak, using maps and literature provided by the lodge to explore trails, blue holes, mangrove swashes and other natural wonders, many starting right on the beach at Small Hope Bay.